-A. Setting a good starting line is an important task for the Race Officer (RO).
-RO's should plan to be anchored and have the course set at least 30 minutes before the start of the race.
-This will provide enough time to organize the equipment, organize the committee, display the course boards, announce the course and register participating boats.

-It is recommended that wind and other weather conditions be continually monitored, and that the RO be prepared to make changes to the starting line and/or course should conditions warrant

-- B. Leave enough room from shoal areas for racers to maneuver behind the starting line (e.g., near mark HHSA B). - C. The length of the line should be about equal to 1.5 times the combined length of all boats in the largest start class of the race (err long rather than short).
+- A. Setting a good starting line is an important task for the PRO. - 1.
+The PRO should plan to be anchored and have the course set at least 30 minutes before the start of the race.
+This will provide enough time to organize the equipment, organize the committee, display the course boards, announce the course and register participating boats. - 2.
+It is recommended that wind and other weather conditions be continually monitored, and that the PRO be prepared to make changes to the starting line and/or course should conditions warrant. - B. Leave enough room from shoal areas for racers to maneuver behind the starting line (e.g., near mark HHSA B). - C. The length of the line should be approximately 1.5 times the combined length of all boats in the largest start class of the race (err long rather than short).
 For example, if there are ten 40° boats in the largest class the starting line should be approximately 600 ft = 200 yd. = 180 m.
 A simple way to obtain the desired starting line distance is to note that 1 kt = 0.5 m/s.
-Therefore if the committee boat motors at three knots (1.5 m/s) for two minutes away from the pin end prior to setting its anchor, i.e., 120 seconds at 1.5 m/s, the distance will be 180 m.
-Note that an exceedingly long line is also undesirable since it is more difficult to judge the line and communicate with boats at the pin end, and will unfairly favor one end when the line is not square to the wind. - D. The starting line is always between the mark (pin end) and the mast of the committee boat if no orange flag is used.
-Race committees are encouraged to fly the orange flag to specifically denote the boat end of the starting line.

-E. Starting Line Orientation

-1. Upwind Start:
+Therefore, if the Committee Boat motors at three knots (1.5 m/s) for two minutes away from the pin end prior to setting its anchor, i.e., 120 seconds at 1.5 m/s, the distance will be 180 m.
+Note that an exceedingly long line is also undesirable since it is more difficult to judge the line and communicate with boats at the pin end and will unfairly favor one end when the line is not exactly square to the wind. - D. The starting line is always between the mark (pin end) and the mast of the Committee Boat if no orange flag is used.
+Race committees are encouraged to fly the orange flag (where it can be clearly seen by the racers) to specifically denote the boat end of the starting line. - E. Starting Line Orientation - 1.
+Upwind Start:

 If the first mark is upwind and cannot be fetched without tacking, the starting line should be set perpendicular to the wind.
-The committee boat should be facing the wind with the pin end of the line just forward of the beam, so that the pin end of the line is slightly favored.
+The Committee Boat should be facing the wind with the pin end of the line just forward of the beam, so that the pin end of the line is slightly favored.
 It is NOT important that the line be square with the rhumbline.
 It IS important that the line be perpendicular to the wind direction, determined by the apparent wind indicator rather than the heading of the boat at anchor.